The Elves of Cintra

 The Elves of Cintra is a fantasy novel by American writer Terry Brooks, the second in his epic fantasy trilogy The Genesis of Shannara.
-The series bridges the events of Brooks' Word & Void series with his acclaimed novel The Sword of Shannara and the subsequent trilogy.
+The series bridges the events of Brooks' Word & Void series with The Sword of Shannara and the subsequent trilogy.
 It immediately follows the novel Armageddon's Children.
 It details events during the Great Wars, a historical conflict referenced frequently in the Shannara books.
 The conclusion to the trilogy and the sequel to The Elves of Cintra is The Gypsy Morph, which was released in August 2008.

 Plot summary

 Logan Tom and the Ghosts

 Beginning where Armageddon's Children ended, Knight of the Word Logan Tom races to save the gypsy morph Hawk and his girlfriend Tessa from being thrown to their deaths from atop Safeco Field.
 He is too late but learns that a brilliant white light enveloped the two as they fell, apparently saved by an unknown magic.
 Logan doesn't know where they have gone, but sees a demon invasion force preparing to land at Seattle's waterfront.
 Meanwhile, the Ghosts head toward the agreed upon rendezvous point and Logan Tom goes to find them.

 While evacuating the city, Panther and Sparrow are separated from the Ghost tribe.
 The Ghosts encounter a group of mutant children on the freeway, and escape them but not before Squirrel is killed.
 Logan runs into Panther and Sparrow, helping them fight off Croaks and reunite with the tribe.
 They leave the city in Logan's all-terrain vehicle as they see the demon hordes besiege Safeco Field.
 Owl realizes their dog Cheney has gone missing.